Mining PDFs to obtain better text from Decisions

 Before trying to rummage through your text boxes in the PDF, pay attention to the layout parameters which PDFMiner uses to extract text.
-Parameters like line margin, word margin and char margin determines how PDFMiner groups texts together.
+Parameters like line, word, and char margin determine how PDFMiner groups texts together.
 Effectively setting these parameters can help you to just extract the text.

 Notwithstanding, I did not use

 LAParams as much for this project.
 This is because the PDFs in my collection can be very arbitrary in terms of layout.
 Asking PDFMiner to generalise in this situation did not lead to satisfactory results.
-For example, PDFMiner would try to join lines together in some instances and not be able to others.
-As such, it was safer to process the text boxes line by line.
+For example, PDFMiner would try to join lines together in some instances and not be able to in others.
+As such, processing the text boxes line by line was safer.

 Retrieving text margin information as a list